jon-jacky/Piety/editors/ed.md

     ...
     >>> import ed
     >>> ed.main()
-    ...

-The *main* function can accept an optional positional argument for a file name and and optional keyword argument for a prompt string:
+The *main* function accepts an optional positional argument for a file name and and optional keyword argument for a prompt string:

-    ...
     >>> ed.main('lines.txt', p=':')
+    lines.txt, 40 lines
-    : ...
+    :

 ## Commands ##